 Meditation has shown utility in pediatric populations as well.
 Guided mantram meditation relieved acute pain in children with neuroblastoma undergoing anti-GD2 monoclonal antibody therapy (22), and a review of mind-body therapy studies including MBSR in pediatric oncology revealed greater self-confidence and optimism in coping with illness (23).
-In another systematic review, mindfulness-based interventions were also found to confer psychological benefits in patients with advanced cancer (55), but many of these studies are limited by the study design (56) (57) (58).
+In another systematic review, mindfulness-based interventions were found to confer psychological benefits in patients with advanced cancer (55), but many of these studies are limited by the study design (56) (57) (58).
 Future trials with stronger methodologies can help validate the use of mindfulness practices (60).

 Meditation is a safe practice and can be learned in classes offered in the community or at hospitals.
 Cancer centers across the country now offer meditation programs that are typically led by experienced teachers.
 It is important to note that regular, ongoing meditation practice is essential for sustained benefits.